-What event in salvation history are we reliving?
+What event in salvation history are we re-living?

 Which saint’s triumph are we honoring?

-What Scripture passages are we reading, and what prayers are we reciting?
+Which Scripture passages are we reading, and what prayers are we reciting?

 Our primary duty in life is to worship God and to do all things for His glory.
 As the Baltimore Catechism teaches us, “To gain the happiness of heaven we must know, love, and serve God in this world.”
 Our training for heaven begins here and now.